 427.01 Community Enterprise Law Clinic

 Operating like a small private law firm, this clinic will provide students interested generally in business law practice and/or in specializing in affordable housing and community development law with practical skills training in many of the core skills required in any transactional legal practice, including interviewing, counseling, drafting and negotiation.
 Under the supervision of the clinical faculty, students will represent low-income entrepreneurs, as well as a wide variety of nonprofit organizations engaged in community development activities.
 In their cases, students will have the opportunity to work on a wide variety of legal matters for their clients.
 These may include entity formation (both for-profit and nonprofit); obtaining tax-exempt status for nonprofit clients and providing ongoing tax compliance counseling; negotiating and drafting contracts; and representing clients in community development transactions.
 All enrolled students will be required to provide a minimum of 100 hours of legal work per semester and to participate in weekly group training meetings.
-For the fall semester of the 2020-2021 academic year, we expect that the seminar component of the Clinic will be taught in an online-only format.
-To the greatest extent possible, however, our work with clients and with each other, including supervision meetings, will be in person.
-For students who either elect not to return to Durham or who are not able to participate in the Clinic on an in person basis, you will still be able to participate fully in the Clinic, just on a remote basis.
+Students must be in at least their fourth semester of law school to enroll in the clinic.

 Clinics Enrollment Policy